 Brigade Command Sergeant MajorCSM Christopher Goodart

-1st Security Force Assistance Brigade partnerships have spanned three foreign armies within the SOUTHCOM area of responsibility in Latin America.
+1st Security Force Assistance Brigade partnerships have spanned seven foreign security force partners within the SOUTHCOM area of responsibility in Latin America.
 1st SFAB teams remain persistently employed in Columbia, Honduras, and Panama with the primary goals of training, advising, assisting, and building interoperability with our partners from competition to crisis to conflict.
 Advisors travel episodically to four other countries in Latin America, including Guyana and Paraguay, to further our security force assistance mission in the region.

 Information on Housing: